Lab Members

 Email | LinkedIn | Twitter

 He joined the laboratory of Prof. Mariano Esteban (CNB) for his thesis in 2009.
-Here, he mainly worked in two different projects directed towards understanding the poxvirus-dependent mechanisms involved in the generation of antigen-specific T cell responses and to improving the poxvirus’ capacity to induce these responses (4 first-author original papers in J. Virol, J. Gen. Virol., PNAS, and J. Gen. Virol.).
-After obtaining his Ph.D. title in 2015, he performed a short stay in Switzerland in Dr. Santiago González laboratory for a collaborative project between CNB and Institute for Research in Biomedicine (IRB) of Bellinzona, to study neutrophil and T cell migration and intracellular communication using in vivo two photon imaging after vaccinia infection in mouse model.
+There, he mainly worked in two different projects directed toward understanding the poxvirus-dependent mechanisms involved in the generation of antigen-specific T cell responses and to improving the poxvirus’ capacity to induce these responses (four first-author original papers in J. Virol, J. Gen. Virol., PNAS, and J. Gen. Virol.).
+After obtaining his Ph.D. in 2015, he performed a short stay in Switzerland in Dr. Santiago González laboratory for a collaborative project between CNB and Institute for Research in Biomedicine (IRB) of Bellinzona, to study neutrophil and T cell migration and intracellular communication using in vivo two photon imaging after vaccinia infection in mouse model.

 In 2019, he returned to Europe (Switzerland) in the IRB based on the stipulations of his last year of Marie Currie fellowship.
 Here, he was carrying out the project focused on how neutrophils shape antigen-specific T cell activation upon poxvirus vaccination (first-author publication in NPJ Vaccines).